 Eighty-three percent of top financial executives polled in a Robert Half Management Resources survey said they consider consulting an attractive career option.
-However, consulting isn’t limited to those who have C-level titles on their resumes; experience, skills and knowledge are what matter most.
+Professionals looking to make a gradual transition to retirement also often take the consulting path.
+However, consulting careers aren’t only for those who have C-level titles or are winding down their careers.

 - Finance and accounting